 Some of these equipment are bowls, paint plastics also known as Ike oda, garawa – a big tin used for measuring elubo and packaging nylons.

-So some of this capital will go into the purchasing of these equipment except of cause you already have them.
+So some of this capital will go into the purchasing of these equipment except you already have them.

 How to start Elubo/Yam Flour Business in Nigeria

 Before you start anything in this business you need to get your capital first.

 The capital you get will determine how you will start the business.
 If you are starting with a small capital this means you will not be able to rent a shop instead, you will get a space to display your elubo.

 If you are using a big capital this means you will be able to start big – renting a shop and buying your elubo wholesale.

 So the kind of capital you have will determine how your elubo business will start.